ptabriz/ICC_2017_Workshop/README.md

 ## Georeferencing the Blender Scene

 In this section we will learn how to setup blender GIS addon, georeferences and importing raster files and assigning textures to them.
-We will use Dorothia Dix park as a case study for this tutorial.
+We will use Dorothia Dix park in Raleigh/NC as a case study for this tutorial.

 #### Downloading the tutorial folder and material
 * Go to workshop [link](https://github.com/ptabriz/ICC_2017_Workshop) and click on download, then download as zip option